Racism against African Americans: From the 1980s to the 2000s

 Numerous authors, academics, and historians have asserted that the war on drugs has been racially and politically motivated.
-As the crack epidemic spread across the country in the mid 1980s, Congress would pass the Anti-Drug Abuse Act of 1986.
+As the crack epidemic spread across the country in the mid-1980s, Congress would pass the Anti-Drug Abuse Act of 1986.
 Under these sentencing guidelines, five grams of crack cocaine, often sold by and to African-Americans, carried a mandatory five-year prison sentence.
 However, for powder cocaine, often sold by and to White Americans, it would take one hundred times that amount, or 500 grams, for the same sentence, leading many to criticize the law as discriminatory.
 The 100:1 sentencing disparity was reduced to 18:1 in 2010 by the Fair Sentencing Act.
-According to the National Security Archive, during the 1980s, US officials, including Oliver North, collaborated with and protected known drug traffickers as part of efforts to fund the Central Intelligence Agency funded right-wing Nicaraguan Contra rebels.
+According to the National Security Archive, during the 1980s, US officials, including Oliver North, collaborated with and protected known drug traffickers as part of efforts to fund the Central Intelligence Agency funded right-wing Contras in Nicaragua.
 In 1989, the Kerry Committee report concluded the Contra drug links included...
 "Payments to drug traffickers by the U.S. State Department of funds authorized by the Congress for humanitarian assistance to the Contras, in some cases after the traffickers had been indicted by federal law enforcement agencies on drug charges, in others while traffickers were under active investigation by these same agencies".
 In 1996, journalist Gary Webb wrote the Dark Alliance series for the San Jose Mercury News where he asserted that the CIA-backed Contras played a major role in the crack epidemic.
 The series caused outrage in the African-American community, particularly in South Central Los Angeles, where Congresswoman Maxine Waters served, and subsequently praised the series.

-During the 1980s and '90s, a number of riots occurred that were related to longstanding racial tensions between police and minority communities.
+During the 1980s and 1990s, a number of riots occurred that were related to longstanding racial tensions between police and minority communities.
 The 1980 Miami riots were catalyzed by the killing of an African-American motorist by four White Miami-Dade Police officers.
 They were subsequently acquitted on charges of manslaughter and evidence tampering.
 Similarly, the six-day 1992 Los Angeles riots erupted after the acquittal of four White LAPD officers who had been filmed beating Rodney King, an African-American motorist.
 Khalil Gibran Muhammad, the Director of the Harlem-based Schomburg Center for Research in Black Culture has identified more than 100 instances of mass racial violence in the United States since 1935 and has noted that almost every instance was precipitated by a police incident.